 Click on the technical attributes of FieldShield below to learn more:

 According to Gartner's data masking analysts, only about half of enterprises with sensitive data at rest know where it is.
-Included cross-platform DB and file profiling tools in FieldShield find, classify, and diagram PII based on pattern and fuzzy search matches.
+Included cross-platform DB and file profiling tools in FieldShield classify, locate, and diagram PII based on pattern, value-lookup, and fuzzy search matches.
+Additional search wizards automate the discovery of PII based on data classes, column names, and RegEx patterns across multiple files, tables, schemas and databases.

-FieldShield users can apply the same or different functions to any number of columns, in any number of sources, simultaneously.
-FieldShield delivers data-centric protection in 12 different functional categories:
+FieldShield users can apply the same or different functions to any number of columns in any number of sources, simultaneously.
+FieldShield delivers data-centric protection in 14 off-the-shelf functional categories, and the ability to define (customize) your own masking routine:

 - SHA-1 and SHA-2 hashing